Lightweight Image Inpainting by Stripe Window Transformer with Joint Attention to CNN: Methodology

 \subsection{{\bf Joint attention}}

 We concatenate global and local layers to jointly focus on the information with different receptive fields.
-We expect our inpainting results to be the admixture of different receptive fields, not only just global but also local receptive fields.
-So we collect attention from the second and fourth CSWin transformer blocks and multiply it by the corresponding RDB blocks.
-The dimensionality of RDB features is not the same as attention so we need to reshape the RDB feature to conform to attention, like $values$ in $Q, K, V$.
-At last two mixed receptive fields are added to the respective last block of the two layers to achieve joint attention.
+We expect our inpainting results to be the admixture of different receptive fields, not only single receptive field.
+So we collect attention from the second and fourth SWMH transformer blocks and multiply it by the corresponding RDB blocks.
+At last the two mixed receptive fields are added to the respective last block of the global and local layers to achieve joint attention.